alexcarchiar/bank/Documentation/Documentation.md

 #### Functions

-- createConnection():
+- createConnection(hostname, portnumber):
   	this function establishes a connection with the database and returns it.
-It is used to call mysql.connector.connect() faster and without having to write all parameters
+It is used to call mysql.connector.connect() faster and without having to write all parameters.